Connect New Mexico

 • FAQs

 The New Mexico Office of Broadband Access & Expansion (OBAE) is working collaboratively to mobilize and support building a broadband workforce in New Mexico.
-Learn more below about the new Building Industry Consulting Services International (BICSI) Broadband training opportunities coming to New Mexico starting in 2026!
+Learn more below about the new Building Industry Consulting Services International (BICSI) Broadband training opportunities.
+The program is fully funded by the US Department of Labor.

 2026 Training Schedule